SashaPatsel/coding-drills/new-content/sass/01/README.md

 13. In the last step we installed a package that will allow us to compile our sass code into css.
 Now we need to actually make that happen.
 In your package.json, you should see an object called "scripts" (if you don't, add one).
 Within scripts, add the following line: `"sass": "node-sass assets/sass/main.scss assets/css/style.css -w"`.

 14. Throughout the development of this app, you should keep the process listed above running.
-In other words, run this command: `"sass": "node-sass assets/sass/main.scss assets/css/style.css -w"` from the command line.
+In other words, run this command: `npm run sass` from the command line.
 It will start a process that won't stop until you make it (you can do so by hitting ctrl + c).
 This command compiles all your sass code and writes it to style.css. `You will not need to work within style.css at all`.

 15. Link `style.css` to your HTML document.
 Remember, though we won't be working in this file, it will ultimately contain ALL of our css code.